The Trinity College Board of Trustees approved the adoption of the Trinity College Community Standards Policy (April 4, 2022) on April 28, 2022.

 Residence Common Rooms: The use of residence Common Rooms is a privilege.
 Repeated misuse of a Common Room may result in access to the space being limited or prohibited.

-Guests of the College: Guests of the College are required to know and respect all Community Standards at all times.
-Guests should always be accompanied by a host who is a member of the Trinity College community.
+Visitors to the College: Visitors to the College are required to know and respect all Community Standards at all times.
+Visitors should always be accompanied by a host who is a member of the Trinity College community.
 Please note that while visitors are usually welcome under these circumstances, there may be times in which the Dean of Students or other members of the College Senior Administration may need to restrict visitors to the College (i.e. health and safety, community management etc.).

 Host Responsibilities: A host is responsible for the actions of their guest.
 The host must inform their guest of relevant Community Standards.